The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 Strep throat and tonsillitis

-Despite being commonly confused with each other, strep throat and tonsillitis are not the same.
+Despite being commonly confused, strep throat and tonsillitis are not the same.

 Strep throat refers to a throat infection caused by strep bacteria.